 Water

-Ashwagandha only requires occasional watering.
 Use your finger to probe the soil to determine whether your Ashwagandha needs watering.
 It's time to water your plant if the top 2" feel dry to the touch.
 Above all, make sure the soil is properly draining.
 Ashwagandha is sensitive to root rot because it dislikes being saturated.

 The simplest way to make sure Ashwagandha gets adequate nutrients is to use a soil mixture that has been enhanced with organic materials.
 Before you begin planting, you can add compost or manure to the soil to increase its fertility; this will be sufficient to maintain your plant's health.

-How To Grow Ashwagandha From Seeds
+How To Grow From Seeds

 Early in the spring, sow ashwagandha seeds indoors.
 The plants might take up to 180 days to reach maturity, and the soil temperature must be at least 70°F for the seeds to germinate.
 The easiest approach to ensure a lengthy growing season is to start them inside.